ASU-VDA-Lab/Mobile-Processor-Carbon/README.md

   - [Sustainability-MobileProcessor-Trend.jpg](./images/Sustainability-MobileProcessor-Trend.jpg)

 ## Main Objectives
-Two main objectives of this work are :
+Two main objectives of this work are:

-### Call to action for industry to include detailed data in sustainability reports
+### Objective 1: Call to action for industry to include detailed data in sustainability reports
  <img src="images/Mobile-Sustainability-LCA.png" alt="drawing" width="600"/>

-### Call to action for the community to incorporate sustainability-oriented metrics for benchmarking chips and architectures
+### Call to action for the community to incorporate sustainability-oriented metrics for benchmarking
 - #### Performance Sustainability Index (Perf-SI)
 The performance sustainability index provides information about how much performance we get for every CO2eq.
 The key thing to note here is the total CFP considers the contribution of both embodied and operational CPF.
-When comparing devices, just performance alone is not sufficient.
-We need to consider the device’s area, power, and sustainability impact together with performance.
+When comparing devices, performance alone is not sufficient.
+We must consider the device's area, power, sustainability impact, and performance.

 $\Large Perf - SI = \frac{Performance}{Total CO_2 eq.}$

 - #### Workload-depended carbon footprint
-There has been increased demand for computing in recent years, which makes it important to evaluate workload-dependent CFP.
+There has been increased demand for computing in recent years, making evaluating workload-dependent CFP important.

 $\Large C_{workload} = T_{workload} \times P \times CI$